Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the Lakshadweep islands.

 Also read: How we planned our Lakshadweep holiday

-Pros and cons of a vacation in Lakshadweep
+Pros and cons of a vacation in the Lakshadweep islands

 To start with, here is a list of major pros and cons that we figured out during our vacation in the Lakshadweep islands.
-While the cons may seem to outnumber the pros, I’m convinced that the pros carry much more weight.
+While it might look like the cons outnumber the pros, I’m convinced that the pros carry much more weight.

 - The islands are picture-perfect, each surrounded by a lagoon of crystal-clear shallow water.

-- Spectacular diving and snorkeling ophe portunities abound everywhere you look, and lots of water sports can also be had.
+- There’s spectacular diving and snorkeling opportunities everywhere you look, and lots of water sports, too.